Primary School Phase Aims

 Primary School Phase Assessments

 The primary school phase will involve a range of assessments which we aim to be carried out in the family home, online and in schools.
 Our team is currently collaborating to develop specific assessments, some of which will be repeated from our previous phases.
-Please check back with us in the autumn 2025!
+We will soon begin recruitment and data collection so please look out for further information and updates!